Each cargo has a list of properties that can be assigned to it which may or may not affect the load plan. You assign properties in the 1. Data view

 The cargo can only be loaded laying in its lengthwise direction

 If a layer option is provided for a cargo (a number) it means that this cargo can only be stacked up to a certain amount of times (layers).
-No other cargo can be stacked on this cargo if a layer option is set

 The geometry of the cargo.
 By default it will be set to “Box”.

 It can also be “Pipe” which is a cylinder laying down.
 The Height and Width will be the diameter.